ThomasUtsey/Hash-Tables/README.md

 1. Research and implement the DJB2 hashing algorithm.

 2. Update your HashTable to automatically double in size when it grows past a load factor of 0.7 and half in size when it shrinks past a load factor of 0.2.
 This should only occur if the HashTable has been resized past the initial size.
 Refactor tests to pass with your resizing HashTable.

+##Arrays
+ Arrays must have the same data types in data structures.

+ Array is a container which can hold a fix number of items and these items should be of the same type.
+Most of the data structures make use of arrays to implement their algorithms.
+Following are the important terms to understand the concept of Array.

+ Element − Each item stored in an array is called an element.

+Index − Each location of an element in an array has a numerical index, which is used to identify the element.

+Array Representation
+Arrays can be declared in various ways in different languages.
+For illustration, let's take C array declaration.

+int array[10] = {35,33,42,10,14,19,27,44,26,31}

+index starts with 0

+Array length is 10 which means it can store 10 elements.

+Each element can be accessed via its index for example, we can fetch an element at index 6 as 9